latticexyz/mud/.changeset/happy-melons-own.md

 "@latticexyz/store-indexer": patch
 ---

-The local SQLite indexer now automatically converts camelCase column names to kebab-case to support Dozer-style SQL queries.
+The local SQLite indexer now automatically converts camelCase column names to snake_case to comply with the SQL API.